eulerfan/Russian_twitter_trolls/russian_trolls.md

 ![](russian_trolls_files/figure-gfm/unnamed-chunk-5-3.png)<!-- -->

+Now we decide the frequency of the words that will be changed into a matrix.
+A document-term matrix is created so we can analyze the text.

 ``` r
 #number of frequent terms. frenquency filter of words used less than 20 times
 tweet_freq_words <- findFreqTerms(text_dtm_train, 20)